Joshk7/meet-landing-page/README.md

 }
 ```

 The 'left' and 'right' areas are portioned out based on the remaining space that the main 'text' content takes up.
+I also had to use flex containers to set the left image in the top left of it's container and the right to the bottom right.

 ### Continued development